* Sales growth strongest in EMEA, Americas

 Puma, which was bought by French luxury goods company Kering in 2007, had been struggling for years, but analysts expect Kering could seek to sell its stake in the course of 2018 now that the German brand is performing well again.

-Puma shares, which had jumped last week after the company hiked its outlook, were down 0.6 percent at 0705 GMT.
-Its market capitalisation is now 5.3 billion euros, back at the level at which Kering bought it.
+Puma shares, which had jumped last week after the company hiked its outlook, were down 2 percent at 0818 GMT.
+Its market capitalisation is now 5.3 billion euros ($6.23 billion), back at the level at which Kering bought it.

 Kering is expected to pursue a dual track initial public offering-auction to spin off Puma next year, not before, the Business of Fashion website reported, citing investment bankers in Paris and London.